Travel vaccinations

 How long before I travel should I see my doctor?

 You should see your doctor at least 6 weeks (and preferably 12 weeks) before you leave Australia.
 This will give your immune system time to respond to any vaccines you need.
-Also, you may need more than one dose of some vaccines.
+You may need more than one dose of some vaccines.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.